 I’m a vegetarian, planning to move to a homestead that’s located near Glacier National Park this spring.
 I’ve never tried to grow my own food in such a cold climate before, though, and — frankly — I’m a little worried: How will I “keep myself in greens?”

 We can best answer your question by telling you how we deal with cold-climate vegetable production.
 First, we don’t attempt to grow any tropical or semitropical crops, which require a longer growing season than we have here in Maine.
-Instead, we base our garden planting — and thus our diet — on hardy greens and roots such as kale, spinach, peas, turnips, rutabagas, celery, beets, carrots, cabbage, cauliflower and broccoli…to name a few.
-For fruit, we grow apples, pears, strawberries raspberries and blueberries.
-Our other crops include corn and tomatoes and — in good years — muskmelons.
+Instead, we base our garden planting — and thus our diet — on hardy greens and roots such as kale, spinach, peas, turnips, rutabagas, celery, beets, carrots, cabbage, cauliflower, and broccoli, to name a few.
+For fruit, we grow apples, pears, strawberries, raspberries, and blueberries.
+Our other cold weather crops include corn and tomatoes and — in good years — muskmelons.